sinedied/articles/articles/azure/swa-cli/swa-cli-2.md

 ## Tell us your feedback!

-TODO

 We're also here on dev.to to listen and help as much as we can! 🙂

-Please tell us your experience, your difficulties and questions, and what videos you would like to see next in this series!
+Please tell us your experience, your difficulties, your questions, and what features you would like to see in the next versions of the SWA CLI.